Thomson–East Coast Line

-The line was announced by the Land Transport Authority on 15 August 2014, merging the previously planned Thomson (TSL) and Eastern Region (ERL) lines.
-By then, construction of the Thomson Line had begun in January 2014.
-The line is currently being opened in 5 stages, with Stage 1 (from Woodlands North to Woodlands South) opened on 31 January 2020.
-Stage 2 (from Springleaf to Caldecott) opened on 28 August 2021.
-Stage 3 (from Caldecott to Gardens by the Bay) opened on 13 November 2022.
+The line was first announced by the Land Transport Authority (LTA) on 15 August 2014, merging the previously planned and distinct Thomson (TSL) and Eastern Region (ERL) lines.
+By then, construction of the TSL had already begun in January 2014.
+The line is being opened in stages, beginning with Stage 1 on 31 January 2020.
+Stage 2 opened on 28 August 2021 and Stage 3 opened on 13 November 2022.
+Stage 4 opened on 23 June 2024 while Stage 5 is scheduled to open from the second half of 2026.
+Meanwhile, Mount Pleasant and Marina South stations, which were structurally completed as part of Stage 3, remain non-operational due to the perceived lack of developments in the area at this given time.

-In January 2019, an infill station Founders' Memorial station was announced, with the LTA considering to integrate the Changi Airport Branch into the TEL.
-When fully opened, it is expected to serve about 500,000 commuters daily in the initial years, rising to one million commuters daily in the long term.
+In January 2019, an infill station known as Founders' Memorial was announced to complement its namesake, with its opening planned for 2027.
+In addition, LTA also confirmed the integration of the Changi Airport Branch, which is currently part of the East–West Line (EWL), into the TEL.
+When fully opened, it is expected to serve about 500,000 commuters daily in the initial years before rising to one million in the long-term.
 It is the fourth MRT line to be operated by SMRT Trains Ltd and also the fourth to be completely automated and driverless.
-The line is currently served by Mandai Depot, with the East Coast Integrated Depot opening in 2025, and services are operated by CT251 trains.
+The line is currently served by Mandai Depot, with the East Coast Integrated Depot opening in the second half of 2026, and services are operated by the T251 electric multiple unit (EMU) rolling stock manufuactured by Kawasaki–CRRC.

-New signage was introduced to all the stations along the Thomson-East Coast Line, which will see less text and more illustration instead.
-Moreover, all the MRT lines are now represented by their initials while the exits are represented numerically.
+New and improved signage was introduced to alI stations along the TEL, which saw less text and wordiness, and more illustrations and visualisations.
+Moreover, ever since the TEL began operations, all the other MRT lines on the wider network have since been represented by their initials.
+In addition, the exits are represented numerically rather than alphabetically.

 History

 Thomson Line

-The Thomson Line was first announced on 25 January 2008.
+The Thomson Line (TSL) was first announced on 25 January 2008.
 Several architectural and engineering consultancy packages were released in 2010 which indicated an increase in the number of stations from 18 in the initial announcement to the current 22 and length of the line from 27 to 30 km.

-On 16 June 2011, the Land Transport Authority announced the location of the depot for the line, which was due to begin construction at the end of 2012.
-It also announced Woodlands as an interchange with the existing North South Line and an additional station located near to Republic Polytechnic.
+On 16 June 2011, LTA announced the location of the depot for the line, which was due to begin construction at the end of 2012.
+It also announced Woodlands as an interchange with the existing North–South Line and an additional station located near to Republic Polytechnic.

-On 29 August 2012, it was announced that the completion of Thomson Line was pushed back to 2019 onwards instead of the indicative timeline of 2018 announced in the Land Transport Masterplan.
+On 29 August 2012, it was announced that the completion of the TSL was pushed back to 2019 onwards instead of the indicative timeline of 2018 announced in the Land Transport Masterplan.

-Construction of the Thomson line began in January 2014.
+Construction of the TSL began in January 2014.
 The groundbreaking ceremony took place on 27 June that year at Woodlands.
 All the working station names were confirmed as the final names except for Sin Ming station which was changed to Bright Hill.